JSdotNet/Template/src/Infrastructure.EF.Outbox/Outbox.md

 # Domain Events with Outbox Pattern

 In this project I abstracted my implementation, for handling domain events with an outbox pattern, to a library that can be used in any project.
-This implementation is build on top of [Entity Framework](https://docs.microsoft.com/en-us/ef/), [MediatR](https://github.com/jbogard/MediatR) and [Scrutor](https://github.com/khellang/Scrutor).
-I made an earlier implementation using Quartz for background processes [Quartz](https://www.quartz-scheduler.net/), but wanted to reduce the dependencies.
-If you do use Quartz in your project I would suggest looking at that implementation.
+This implementation is build on top of [Entity Framework](https://docs.microsoft.com/en-us/ef/), [MediatR](https://github.com/jbogard/MediatR).
+I made an earlier implementation using Quartz for background processes [Quartz](https://www.quartz-scheduler.net/) and [Scrutor](https://github.com/khellang/Scrutor), but wanted to reduce the dependencies.
+If you do use Quartz or Scrutor in your project I would suggest looking at that implementation (it should still be available in "feature/OutBoxQuartz" branch).

 The library could potentially be made into a nuget package, but currently it still has some dependencies on my solution.
 (I would probably need to extract some contracts to make it fully independent)